RossyNguyen/Quantstellar/QUANTSTELLAR-QISKIT-HACKATHON-21/README.md

 QUANTSTELLAR
 ==============================

-Studies of Star, Galaxy and Quasar Systems Using QSVM
+Studies of Star, Galaxy and Quasar Systems Using QSVM.

-Project Organization
+Project Structure
 ------------

     ├── LICENSE